chuot/rdio-scanner/docs/config.md

   + **id** - Unit ID.
   + **label** - Unit label shown on the right side of six sixth row.

-## Load a system from RadioReference.com
+## Load a system from RadioReference.com or talkgroups from Trunk Recorder CSV file

 You may want to load your `server/config.json` with some systems from [RadioReference.com](https://radioreference.com/).